algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functional_specification.md

 ## Project scope

 We have multiple objectives for this project:
-- Creation of an assembly language and [Instruction Set Architecture](#glossary) (ISA) (defined further down in this document and in the [Appendix](./Appendix_A_-_Instruction_Set_Manual.pdf))
+- Creation of an assembly language and [Instruction Set Architecture](#glossary) (ISA) (defined further down in this document and in the [Appendix](./appendix_a_instruction_set_manual.pdf)).
-- Implementation of this ISA in the form of a [virtual processor](#glossary) that can be emulated on a physical computer
+- Implementation of this ISA in the form of a [virtual processor](#glossary) that can be emulated on a physical computer.
-- Implementation of an [assembler](#glossary) to create machine code for this processor from the assembly language
+- Implementation of an [assembler](#glossary) to create machine code for this processor from the assembly language.
-- Provision of sample assembly scripts that can be assembled and run
+- Provision of sample assembly scripts that can be assembled and run.

 ## Functional requirements